 Looking for a creative way to wrap a baby shower gift??
 This DIY lullaby baby shower gift wrap couldn’t be easier.
+I’m also sharing a whole list of creative baby shower gift wrapping ideas!

 When I was planning my sister’s rustic woodland baby shower, I knew I wanted to wrap my present in a way that both matched the baby shower theme and was also creative and easy since I was wrapping everything up at the last minute when I was packing things up to take to the shower.